zama-ai/httpz-solidity/docs/fundamentals/types.md

 - Encrypted integers operate as wrappers over FHE ciphertexts.
 - Arithmetic operations are unchecked to preserve confidentiality.
 - Type casting is straightforward, with extensive support for converting between encrypted types and unencrypted inputs.
-- Encrypted state variables must be initialized at runtime rather than using `immutable` or `constant`.

 By following these guidelines and leveraging the flexibility of the `TFHE` library, developers can seamlessly integrate encrypted types into their smart contract workflows.